wkolowski/CoqCat/README.md

 Design choices:
  * Type of objects and Setoid of morphisms.
 Tried other configurations and this one seems best.
- * Axioms: indefinite description, duality (because couldn't prove it as a theorem), possibly proof irrelevance and or functional extensionality.
+ * Axioms:
+     - Indefinite description — very convenient, a real ass-saver.
+     - Functional extensionality — in general, working with custom extensional equalities is painful.
+Needed to prove that the category CoqSet has exponentials and all products.
+     - Proof irrelevance — needed for example to prove that CoqSet has equalizers.
+     - JMeq_eq — needed to prove that taking the dual category is involution with respect to equality.
  * Tried to stick to using normal equality (eq), but it's increasingly difficult.
 Did tests of other possible equality relations.
  * Using typeclasses and universe polymorphism where possible.
- * Got different branches for differents designs of the algebraic/order hierarchy (one based on types, setoids, apartoids etc.).
+ * Got different directories for differents designs of the algebraic/order hierarchy (one based on types, setoids, apartoids etc.).

 Accomplished:
  * Basics: defined categories and proved properties of different kinds of morphisms.
  * Universal constructions: initial, terminal and zero objects, products, coproducts, biproducts (both binary and general), equalizers and coequalizers together with more or less of their properties.
+Not perfect yet: there are issues with coherence conditions.
  * Functors: defined different kinds of functors, proved their properties, defined the category of categories.
  * Natural transformations: defined functor categories, characterized natural isomorphisms.
  * Defined and proved properties of these categories: Set, Rel, Sgr, Mon, Grp, Pros, Pos etc. Also got other hierarchies based not on Set, but rather on Setoid, Apartoid etc.